 While we are thankful for all the blessings that Allah has bestowed upon us, Islam also encourages us to be generous and charitable.

-With plenty of avenues to help the less fortunate in Singapore, it’s easier to fulfill this deed for Allah, and this is something to be grateful for.
+With plenty of avenues to help the less fortunate in Singapore, it’s easier to fulfil this deed for Allah, and this is something to be grateful for.

 Credit: RLAF on Facebook